nourdine/pubsub-es6/README.md

    console.log(arg1, arg2);
 });

-// but then, later on, you change your mind and want to reset the whole thing ps.flush("event_name");
+// but then, later on, you change your mind and want to flush all callbacks (oncers and normal ones) of a centain event ps.flush("event_name");

 // no callback will be invoked